lathonez/wangka/lessons/one.md

 ## Next Lesson

-Next time we're going to start work on our number translation program
+Next time we're going to write our first `function` in Python!